-This course will study the writings of women during the Ancien Régime.
-From Marguerite de Navarre to Mme de Genlis, many women writers, including Mme de Villedieu and Marie-Jeanne Riccoboni, to name only a few, tried to establish themselves as authors.
+From Marguerite de Navarre to Annie Ernaux, Madame de La Fayette, Mme Riccoboni, Madame de Staël and George Sand to name only a few, women have long since carved out a place for themselves in literary history.
 Through a close reading of diverse texts - including fairy tales, short stories and novels - students will understand the conditions women authors faced and the reception of their works.
-They will be able to analyse the main themes raised in the works studied, to identify the strategies used to question the place of women in society and to formulate a critical reflection on the publications of women writers from the Renaissance to the French Revolution.
+They will be able to analyze the main themes raised in the works studied, to identify the strategies used to question the place and roles of women in society and to formulate a critical reflection on the publications of women writers from the Renaissance to today.